Beef Taco Casserolejump to recipe

 This easy beef taco bake is the perfect weeknight meal that makes enough for leftovers the next day!
 Perfectly seasoned beef is combined with veggies and baked on a crispy hash brown crust for a dinner the whole family will love.

 Here at Fed & Fit we LOVE a good casserole.
 You may think of casseroles as dishes from the 60s and 70s that combine a bunch of random ingredients together with questionable cream-of-something soup, but that's not how we do it around here!
-In fact, casseroles are an AMAZING vehicle for getting real food on the table each week.
+In fact, casseroles are an amazing vehicle for getting real food on the table each week.
+Why?
 First, casseroles are easy to make in bulk, meaning you can have enough for dinner one night and still have leftovers for lunch the next day, or you can even freeze any extras.
 Second, they are a great way to get your veggies in!
-We have kale and a bell pepper in the taco meat for this casserole, but you could also easily add some zucchini or even shredded carrots to bulk it up a bit more!
+We've added kale and bell pepper in this casserole, but you could also easily add some zucchini or even shredded carrots to bulk it up a bit more.
 Finally, we love casseroles because they just scream comfort food, and good, comforting food makes the transition to eating healthy SO much easier.